Peter Robbins (actor): Legal and health issues

 On January 20, 2013, Robbins was arrested by San Diego County Sheriff's Department deputies at Homeland Security's Port of Entry in San Ysidro, California, while re-entering the United States, and charged with "four felony counts of making a threat to cause death or great bodily injury and one felony count of stalking."
 The four counts involved four victims, including a San Diego Police sergeant, whom Robbins reportedly threatened with bodily harm on January 13, 2013.
 He was held on $550,000 bond.
 On May 8, 2013, Robbins was sentenced to a year in jail for threatening his former girlfriend and stalking her plastic surgeon, but was allowed to log time in treatment instead.
 After release, he was sent to a residential drug treatment center.

 In 2015, Robbins was arrested for multiple probation violations, including drinking alcohol and failing to complete mandatory domestic violence classes.
 On June 5, 2015, he was ordered to undergo a mental health exam after an outburst during a court proceeding in San Diego.

 On December 7, 2015, Robbins was sentenced to four years and eight months in prison as part of a plea agreement for sending threatening letters to the manager (and the manager's wife) of the mobile home park in which he lived in Oceanside.

 Robbins had a lifelong battle with mental illness; having stated at previous hearings that he had bipolar disorder and paranoid schizophrenia.
-Robbins was incarcerated at the California Institution for Men in Chino and was transferred to a psychiatric hospital because of his mental state.
+Robbins was incarcerated at the California Institution for Men in Chino and was transferred to the Atascadero State Hospital because of his mental state.
 He was released on parole in October 2019 after serving 80 percent of his sentence, on the conditions that he did not drink alcohol or take any illegal drugs.

 He remained attached to Charlie Brown as an adult and even had a tattoo of Charlie Brown and Snoopy on his arm.
 By 2020, after finally receiving the correct medication for his lifetime bipolar disorder, Robbins was back, signing autographs of the Charlie Brown Christmas book in public appearances at Comic-Con conventions across the United States.

 He explained the path that led to his recovery in an October 2019 television interview with Fox 5 San Diego reporter Phil Blauer.
 Robbins also discussed his plans to write an autobiography titled Confessions of a Blockhead, detailing his life, his jail experiences, and his future.
 He was unable to finish the book before his death.

 Death

-Robbins committed suicide on January 18, 2022, at the age of 65.
+Robbins died by suicide on January 18, 2022, at the age of 65.
 His death was announced the following week on January 25, 2022.